Hunter and Packer to co-captain England

 |Coverage: All matches on BBC TV, BBC iPlayer and BBC Sport website with live text commentary and BBC Radio 5 Live commentary on selected matches

-Sarah Hunter and Marlie Packer will co-captain England as they begin the defence of their Women's Six Nations title this month.
+Number eight Sarah Hunter and flanker Marlie Packer will co-captain England as they begin the defence of their Women's Six Nations title this month.

 Simon Middleton has named his final squad as England head coach before stepping down from the role at the end of the tournament.

-Natasha Hunt and Sarah Beckett are recalled after they were left out of the Red Roses' World Cup squad.
+Scrum-half Natasha Hunt and number eight Sarah Beckett return after being left out of England's World Cup squad.

 Nine uncapped players are also included in the 42-player squad.

-Saracens pair May Campbell and Kelsey Clifford are selected alongside Sale Sharks' Elizabeth Duffy and Exeter Chiefs' Nancy McGillivray, who have both featured for England Under-20s.
+Saracens pair May Campbell and Kelsey Clifford are selected alongside Sale Sharks fly-half Elizabeth Duffy and Exeter Chiefs centre Nancy McGillivray, who have both featured for England Under-20s.

 England begin their campaign against Scotland in Newcastle on Saturday, 25 March (16:45 GMT).

-Pregnant lock Abbie Ward and regular vice-captain Emily Scarratt, who is injured, are unavailable for selection but will remain with the group and assist the coaching set-up.
+Pregnant lock Abbie Ward and regular centre and vice-captain Emily Scarratt, who is injured, are unavailable for selection but will remain with the group and assist the coaching set-up.

+"There are a number of new faces in this squad and while we are missing experienced players, this is a great opportunity for these younger players and we're looking forward to working with them," said Middleton.

+"There is always a regeneration period after any World Cup and this one is no different.

 England squad